-Welcome to the website of the Michigan Wheat Program, Michigan’s newest check-off program.
-The Michigan Wheat Program was voted in by the state’s wheat farmers in July 2011.
-The program will benefit the state’s 8,000 wheat farmers residing in more than 50 counties.
-The funds collected from the farmers through the one half of one percent assessment on wheat and seed wheat grown in Michigan and sold will be used for:
+Welcome to the website of the Michigan Wheat Program, the check-off program for Michigan wheat farmers.
+The Michigan Wheat Program was voted in by the state’s wheat farmers in July 2011 and reaffirmed through a continuation vote in 2016 and again in 2021.
+The program benefits the state’s nearly 8,000 wheat farmers who grow wheat in more than 50 of Michigan’s 83 counties.

 In late August, the Michigan Wheat Program welcomed a new Board member and saw the re-appointment of two current Board members, by Gov. Gretchen Whitmer.
 The Board then elected officers and began moving into its research line-up of projects for the 2024 harvest.

 Lansing, Mich.
 (Oct 4., 2023) – Michiganians in agriculture wanting to learn more and hone their personal skills in Communication, Organization, Relationships and Engagement should register now for the 2024 leadership series.

 A vital piece of the Michigan Wheat Program’s research agenda was just released with publication of the 11th consecutive year of high-management wheat research trials.

 Read results of 125 varieties in MSU’s 2023 trials.